Usio, Inc. (USIO): History, Ownership, Mission, How It Works & Makes Money

 Original location

-It began operations in San Antonio, Texas, which remains its headquarters.
+Operations began in San Antonio, Texas, which remains the company's headquarters today.

 Founding team members